Awards and Honors

 Nomination is a two-phase process.

-After review within the College or School, the Dean’s office may send a single nomination for each award from the College or School to firstname.lastname@example.org in the Office of the Executive Vice President for Research and Innovation by the last Friday in February, along with a narrative statement detailing the nominee’s achievements in Engaged Scholarship.
+After review within the College or School, the Dean’s office may send a single nomination for each award from the College or School to email@example.com by the last Friday in January, along with a narrative statement detailing the nominee’s achievements in Engaged Scholarship.
 The Dean’s office will notify all nominees about the results of the College or School review.

 Phase 1: Submission Process And Deadlines To The College/School

 Note: Each College/School should send nominations for each award as a single PDF file for each category using the Subject Line: 2024 AADRA Nominations to firstname.lastname@example.org, Office of Research and Innovation by the last Friday in January.
 Please check with your College/School for internal deadlines.

 - required cover sheet (last page of guidelines);